Presentation Sisters: St. John's, Newfoundland

 The first Presentation Convent in the Americas was founded in Newfoundland in 1833 at the request of Bishop Michael Anthony Fleming, Vicar Apostolic of the island.
-The convent and a neighboring school were established in St. John's, Newfoundland, by Mother Mary Bernard Kirwan accompanied by Sisters Mary Xavier Molony, Mary Magdalen O'Shaughnessy, and Mary Xaverius Lynch.
+The convent and a neighboring school were established in St. John's, Newfoundland, by Mary Bernard Kirwan, accompanied by Mary Xavier Molony, Mary Magdalen O'Shaughnessy, and Mary Xaverius Lynch.
 The motherhouse was established adjacent to the Basilica of St. John the Baptist.
 As of 2019, the congregation was serving twelve ministry locations in Newfoundland.

 San Francisco, California

 In November 1854, five Presentation Sisters arrived in San Francisco from Ireland at the invitation of Archbishop Joseph Sadoc Alemany.
-Mother Mary Joseph Cronin was appointed as the community's first superior; but due to unforeseen circumstances, she returned to Ireland in 1855 with two other members of the small community, Sisters Clare Duggan and Augustine Keane.
-The remaining Sisters were Mother Mary Teresa Comerford, who assumed the role as new superior, Mother Xavier Daly, and their first postulant, Mary Cassian.
+Mary Joseph Cronin was appointed as the community's first superior; but due to unforeseen circumstances, she returned to Ireland in 1855 with two other members of the small community, Clare Duggan and Augustine Keane.
+The remaining Sisters were Mary Teresa Comerford, who assumed the role as new superior, Xavier Daly, and their first postulant, Mary Cassian.
 The Sisters had great difficulties in their early founding years, but succeeded in interesting prominent Catholics of the city in their work.
 By 1900, the San Francisco Presentation foundation established two convents and schools within the city limits named Presentation High School, San Francisco, and one in Berkeley, California named Presentation High School, Berkeley.
 They also staffed schools in Gilroy and Sonoma, California.
 The Presentation Sisters opened San Francisco's School of the Epiphany in 1938, and Menlo Park's Nativity Catholic School in 1956.

 Presentation High School San Francisco was an all-girls school.
-The main building was constructed in 1930 at 2340 Turk Street.
+The most-recent main building was constructed in 1930 at 2340 Turk Street.
 In 1991 the building became University of San Francisco's Education Building.

 In nearby San Jose, California, the Presentation Sisters opened Presentation High School in 1962.
 The school still operates as an all-girls Catholic high school.

 In Sacramento, California, the Sisters staffed a pair of K–8 schools for 30 years each: Presentation School during 1961–1991, and Saint Mary School during 1969–1999.